Wb-az/Transformers-Emotion-Analysis/README.md

 The models were evaluated on the test dataset with six metrics: accuracy, balanced accuracy (BA), F1 score, recall precision and Matthew's correlation coefficient (MCC).
 In addition, the epochs required to achieve the best performance were logged.
-The performance of each model per metric was further ranked, follwed by the McNemar pair-wise test.
+The performance of each model per metric was further ranked, followed by omnibus Friedman test and McNemar pair-wise comparison with uncertainty of 0.05 ($\alpha=0.05$).

+All code was written in python usin PyTorch framework and HuggingFace, mxlextend, sckitlearn, gensim, torchmetrics, seaborn, matplotlib, SciPy and scikit-posthocs libraries.

 <h2><div>3.
 Results </div></h2>

+Tables 4 shows the performace of the experiments in each evaluation metric for the classification of emotional content in tweets.

-__Table 3.__ Performance of each classifier measured in six metrics and training required to achieve the best performance.
+**Table 4.** Performance of each classifier measured in six metrics and training required to achieve the best performance.
 BA Balanced accuracy and MCC Mathew's correlation coefficient.
 Epoch denotes the number of epochs required to achieve the maximum validation accuracy

 <div style="margin-left: auto;